-The Bengwenyama project is held by way of a preferent prospecting right awarded to Miracle Upon Miracle Investments (Pty) Ltd (MUM; a 70% subsidiary of Southern Palladium) in terms of Section 104 of the Mineral and Petroleum Resources Development Act (28 of 2002), which sees the preferent awarding of rights to resident communities.
-The lawful residents of the farms Eerstegeluk and Nooitverwacht that comprise the Bengwenyama project area are the Bengwenyama-ya-Maswazi Traditional Community (or Community), represented in their official capacity by a structured Royal Family and Traditional Council.
-The Community holds an effective economic interest in the Company of 36.51% via a 30% direct holding and a further indirect holding of 6.50% through its 9.28% shareholding in SPD.
+The Bengwenyama Project is held by Miracle Upon Miracle Investments (Pty) Ltd (MUM; a 70% subsidiary of Southern Palladium).
+The lawful residents of the farms Eerstegeluk and Nooitverwacht that comprise the Bengwenyama Project Area are the Bengwenyama-ya-Maswazi Traditional Community (or Community), represented in their official capacity by a structured Royal Family and Traditional Council.
+The Community holds an effective economic interest in the Company of 36.3% via a 30% direct holding and a further indirect holding of 6.3% through its 9% shareholding in SPD.

 Southern Palladium works closely with the community, actively promoting inclusivity and project awareness.
-Ethical inclusion extends to fair representation via Royal Family, Traditional Council and other Community representatives.
-Weekly exploration meetings are held virtually with the two

-Community representatives, together with the environmental exploration management and consulting firm contracted to the project.
-Quarterly meetings are held on site with extended representation from the greater Royal Family, Traditional Council and community representatives.
-Southern Palladium remains sensitive to the needs of the proactively community and feedback incorporates into decision making.
+Ethical inclusion extends to fair representation of local stakeholders via Royal Family, Traditional Council and other Community representatives.
+Periodical progress meetings are held virtually with the two Community representatives, together with the environmental and exploration management consulting firm contracted to the project.
+Quarterly meetings are held on site with extended representation from the local stakeholders.
+Southern Palladium remains sensitive to the needs of the community and proactively incorporates feedback into decision making.
+As the Project activities expand, opportunities for improved structures and channels are currently being identified and developed.